bbauska/W3Cx-5of5/README.md

 In this section, we propose five extended examples that use more JavaScript and more complex CSS manipulation.
-They might be a little hard to understand if you are a JavaScript beginner, but don\'t be afraid to try and test them, look at the code, etc.
+They might be a little hard to understand if you are a JavaScript beginner, but don&apos;t be afraid to try and test them, look at the code, etc.

-Some examples are given \"as is\", such as the custom video player that uses SVG (at the end of the page); if you are interested, you may view the code.
+Some examples are given &quot;as is&quot;, such as the custom video player that uses SVG (at the end of the page); if you are interested, you may view the code.